reboot-dev/kcd-texas-2025/README.md

 This repository contains a simple example application written using Reboot.

-The [Reboot '.proto' definitions](https://docs.reboot.dev/develop/schema#code-generation) can be found in the `api/` directory, grouped into subdirectories by proto package, while backend specific code can be found in `backend/` and front end specific code in `web/`.
+The [Reboot '.proto' definitions](https://docs.reboot.dev/develop/schema#code-generation) can be found in the `bank-nodejs/api/` and `bank-python/api/` directories while backend specific code can be found in `bank-nodejs/backend/`, `bank-python/backend/` and front end specific code in `bank-web/`.

 _For more information on all of the Reboot examples, please [see the docs](https://docs.reboot.dev/get_started/examples)._